nemac/geogaddi/README.md

 | -p   | path/to/geogaddi.properties | location of Java-formatted properties file                                            |
 | -j   | path/to/geogaddi.json       | location of JSON properties file                                                      |

+Note: if the properties are set to override, only the -j or -p flags will be used.
+The remaining options will be driven from the properties file.

 ####Examples
 Some example usages:
 ```shell